jmchilton/writing/gcc2017slides/biocontainers.md

 ## The Problems with Making Docker Explicit

+.enlarge120[

-* Setting up a `Dockerfile` and publishing a Docker image more process for the tool even though the dependencies have already been completely defined.
+* Setting up a `Dockerfile` and publishing a Docker image more process for the tool even though the *dependencies have already been completely defined*.
-* An arbitrary Docker image is a blackbox that we can't be sure will execute the same binaries as the Conda requirements.
+* An arbitrary Docker image is a blackbox and there is *no guarantee Galaxy will execute the same binaries* as the Conda requirements.

+]

 ---

-## Put it Another Way
+## To Put it Another Way

+.enlarge120[

 This: